Decoding with FREM: face vs house vs chair object recognition

 print(f"FREM classification accuracy : {accuracy:g}%")

-Brain mask is bigger than the volume of a standard human brain.
+Brain mask is bigger than the standard human brain.
 This object is probably not tuned to be used on such data.

 FREM classification accuracy : 57.7778%